abhishektech21/Java-Projects/README.md

-# Java-Projects
+# Java Mini Projects

-This repository contains a collection of simple Java projects and mini-apps I've built while learning core Java concepts.
-Each project focuses on different programming fundamentals like loops, conditionals, OOP, file handling, and more.
+This repository contains a series of Java-based mini projects and practice programs created to improve my understanding of core Java concepts.

+🧠 **What This Repo Covers:**
+- Java basics: variables, data types, operators
+- Loops (`for`, `while`, `do-while`)
+- Conditional logic (`if-else`, `switch`)
+- Functions and method usage
+- Object-Oriented Programming (OOP)
+- Input/output using `Scanner`
+- Basic algorithms and logic building

+📌 **Goals:**
+- Practice Java syntax and logic building
+- Build a strong foundation for advanced topics
+- Prepare for technical interviews and coding assessments

+⚙️ **Technologies Used:**
+- Java (JDK)
+- Console/Command-line interface

+📚 **How to Run:**
+1. Compile: `javac FileName.java`
+2. Run: `java FileName`

+---

+Feel free to explore, learn, or contribute!